kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 #### What is a Deployment? ####

-A *Deployment* takes care of deployment.
+A *Deployment* resource takes care of deployment.
 It's a way to tell Kubernetes what container you want, how they should be running and how many of them should be running.

-The Deployment also created a *ReplicaSet*, which is a way to tell how many replicas of a Pod you want.
+The Deployment also created a *ReplicaSet* resource, which is a way to tell how many replicas of a Pod you want.
 It will delete or create Pods until the number of Pods you wanted are running.
 ReplicaSets are managed by Deployments and you should not have to manually define or modify them.

 You can view the deployment:
 ```console